 The last consideration is: Will the bulb be used in a fixture with a dimmer for adjusting light levels?
 Not all bulbs are ‘dimmable.’
 So check for this option.

-Beyond commercial fluorescent lighting, there are different types of fluorescent lighting with better color rendering.
-The differences depend on the composition of the phosphors used in the bulbs.
+In addition to the standard commercial fluorescent lighting, there are various types available with improved color rendering.
+These differences are based on the phosphors used in the bulbs.

-Less expensive or older florescent fixtures can have a strobe-like effect which can cause eye fatigue.
-The flickering is remedied by installing high-frequency electronic ballasts to prevent flickering (versus the older magnetic -type.)
+Older or budget fluorescent fixtures may exhibit a strobe-like effect that can lead to eye fatigue.
+This flickering can be alleviated by installing high-frequency electronic ballasts, which prevent flickering compared to older magnetic types.

-Check to see if the bulb is dimmable.
-Dimmable fluorescent lights need to be attached to a dimmable ballast in order to be controlled by a dimmer switch for adjusting light levels.
+When selecting fluorescent bulbs, check if they are dimmable.
+Dimmable fluorescent lights require a compatible dimmable ballast to work with a dimmer switch for adjusting light levels.

 Learn about other workplace modifications for the visually Impaired: How Do Visually Impaired People Work?